-Kelly Anderson, Assistant Professor, Department of Dental Hygiene, College of Health Professions
+Kelly Anderson, assistant professor, dental hygiene, College of Health Professions

 Kelly Anderson received the Bachelor of Dental Hygiene degree in 1983 and the Master of Health Science in 1994, both from Wichita State University.
 She has nearly two decades of experience as a practicing dental hygienist.

 When Kelly Anderson received her Master of Health Science degree, a teaching career wasn’t on her radar.

 But as she continued her career as a practicing dental hygienist she realized she had the opportunity to be a role model to her children and others, and to contribute to her profession in a different way.

 “I wanted to be able to show my kids that I was maximizing my education, after earning a master’s degree,” Anderson said.
 “If you quit learning, life becomes stagnant.
 I know personally that doors open when you continue learning.”

 As a faculty member, she’s become a champion for her students, encouraging them to do the best that they can without lowering her expectations of them in her classes; created an interdisciplinary effort to better prepare students for situations that often aren’t addressed in textbooks; and developed an online degree completion course to help hygienists with associate’s degrees earn the bachelor’s degree that WSU started offering in 2009.

 “She’s implemented a variety of teaching methods into her classes that include service learning at volunteer events and developing a class code of ethics for patient treatment,” said dental hygiene department chair Denise Maseman.
 She also helps prepare students for clinical boards and licensure.